-- · Client Relationships.
+- Client Relationships.
 We have built a track record of quality solutions and client satisfaction through the timely, efficient, and successful completion of numerous projects for our clients.
 As a result, we have established long-term relationships with many of our clients who continue to engage us for additional projects and serve as references for us.
-For the years ending December 31, 2012, 2011 and 2010, 84%, 81% and 84%, respectively, of services revenues were derived from clients who continued to utilize our services from the prior year, excluding any revenues from acquisitions completed in that year. - · Vendor Relationship and Endorsements.
+For the years ending December 31, 2013, 2012 and 2011, 86%, 84%, and 81%, respectively, of services revenues were derived from clients who continued to utilize our services from the prior year, excluding any revenues from acquisitions completed in that year. - · Vendor Relationship and Endorsements.
 We have built meaningful relationships with software providers, whose products we use to design and implement solutions for our clients.
 These relationships enable us to reduce our cost of sales and sales cycle times and increase win rates by leveraging our partners' marketing efforts and endorsements.
 We also serve as a sales channel for our partners, helping them market and sell their software products.
-We are an IBM Premier Business Partner, an Oracle Platinum Partner, a Microsoft Gold Certified Partner and National Systems Integrator, a Team TIBCO Partner, and an EMC Consulting Preferred Partner.
-Our vendors have recognized our relationships with several awards.
-In 2012, we received the IBM Information Management Integration Excellence Award and the IBM Business Analytics Solution Provider Achievement Award.
-We were also named Microsoft Healthcare Provider Partner of the Year and received the Microsoft Northeast Area Cloud Practice Award and the Microsoft Best Practices Award. - · Offshore Capability.
-We serve our clients from locations in 20 markets throughout North America and, in addition, we operate global development centers in Hangzhou, China and Chennai, India.
-These facilities are staffed with colleagues who have specializations that include application development, adapter and interface development, quality assurance and testing, monitoring and support, product development, platform migration, and portal development with expertise in IBM, Oracle and Microsoft technologies.
+We are an IBM Premier Business Partner, a Microsoft National Systems Integrator and Gold Certified Partner, an Oracle Platinum Partner, a Gold salesforce.com Cloud Alliance Partner, a Team TIBCO Partner, and an EMC Select Services Team Partner.
+In 2013, we received multiple awards and recognition from our partners, including: - · IBM Enterprise Content Management Business Partner Excellence Award; - · IBM Worldwide Performance Management Business Partner Excellence Award; - · Microsoft U.S. Partner of the Year; - · Microsoft Healthcare Provider Partner of the Year; - Microsoft Central Region Enterprise Cloud Partner of the Year; - Microsoft East Region NSI Partner of the Year; - · Microsoft Northeast Area Cloud Partner of the Year; - Google North America Deployment Partner of the Year; and - · EMC Partner Innovation and Customer Satisfaction Award. - · Offshore Capability.
+We serve our clients from locations in multiple markets throughout North America and, in addition, we operate global development centers in Hangzhou, China and Chennai, India.
+These facilities are staffed with colleagues who have specializations that include application development, adapter and interface development, quality assurance and testing, monitoring and support, product development, platform migration, and portal development with expertise in IBM, Microsoft and Oracle technologies.
 In addition to our offshore capabilities, we employ a number of foreign nationals in the United States on H1-B visas.
 The facility in Chennai, India is also a recruiting and development facility used to continue to grow our base of H1-B foreign national colleagues.
-As of December 31, 2012, we had 178 colleagues at the Hangzhou, China facility, 38 colleagues at the Chennai, India facility, and 191 colleagues with H1-B visas.
+As of December 31, 2013, we had 189 colleagues at the Hangzhou, China facility, 75 colleagues at the Chennai, India facility, and 240 colleagues with H1-B visas.
 We intend to continue to leverage our existing offshore capabilities to support our growth and provide our clients flexible options for project delivery.